Phenisys/microsoft-teams-observability/README.md

 # MS Teams Observability App

-A Dynatrace app to collect and analyze Microsoft Teams call data.
+The MS Teams Observability App for Dynatrace retrieves call records  and service‑health data from the Microsoft Graph API and sends them to your Dynatrace environment.
+It includes ready‑to‑use visualizations and metrics so you can monitor Teams call quality and service status across your organization.

 ## Table of Contents

 [Overview](#overview)
 [Prerequisites](#prerequisites)
 [Configuration Steps](#configuration-steps)

 ## Overview